 In 1970, for example, only 13 percent of children grew up without both parents being at home.
-But today that number is at least 30 percent in the culture at large.
-For African-American children, that percentage more than doubles to 63 percent.
+But today that number is over 30 percent in the culture at large with over 21 million children being raised in a single-parent home.
+For African-American children, that percentage more than doubles to over 70 percent.
 We're talking about millions of children growing up in homes where in most cases they will know little or nothing of a father's influence.
-I know that mothers are deserting their families too, but the numbers are still heavily weighted toward missing fathers.
+I know that mothers are leaving their families too, but the numbers are still heavily weighted toward missing fathers.